-Student teams will learn about AI, cybersecurity, and robotics, and apply their learning to a capstone project.
+Student teams will learn about AI, cybersecurity, and robotics, and apply their learning to a project.

-Teams submit their final capstone projects for judging in the southeast Michigan Area EdTech Youth Challenge.
+Teams submit their final projects for judging in the southeast Michigan Area EdTech Youth Challenge.

-Six (6) teams will be selected as semi-finalists.
-The semi-finalist teams will then attend a one-day design session to build out their solution ideas with the help of experts from IBM, The INDUSTRY, and our partners.
+Eight (8) teams will be selected as semi-finalists.
+The semi-finalist teams will then attend a virtual one-day design session to build out their solution ideas with the help of experts from IBM, The INDUSTRY, and our partners.
 At the end of the design session, one (1) winning team will be announced.

 An awards ceremony will be held following the announcement of the winning team.